1

 Health and Safety Requirements

-The Division of Early Care and Learning is responsible for the administration of health and safety rules and requirements for licensed child care facilities.
+The Division of Early Learning Licensing and Administration (DELLA) is responsible for the administration of health and safety rules and requirements for licensed child care facilities.
 The Department monitors programs for compliance with all rules and regulations at each licensing inspection.

 These requirements include, but are not limited to: